- 292 views

 - Visit St Sophia Cathedral, an essential stop at any time of the year

-- Warm up in one of the city’s cosy Russian cafés or restaurants
+- Warm up in one of the city’s cozy Russian cafés or restaurants

 - Sample Dongbei cooking, food perfectly suited to the harsh north-eastern climate